The Economics of Formula 1

 Similar to what we studied back in the sports apparel article, we can see that multiple disciplines in the sports industry are continually looking for technological innovations to optimize performance and increase safety.

-A great thing about sports is that its constant need for innovations push science forward, and those innovations make the world a better place.
+A great thing about sports is that its constant need for innovations pushes science forward, and those innovations make the world a better place.

 The size of the F1 business is extraordinary, and the fact that it contributes to many regional economies and communities makes it very appealing.